-The primary purpose of this requirement is to enable the host local authority to be able to maintain a database of all looked after children resident within its area.
-The database is maintained by the Conference and Review Team should include:
+The primary purpose of this requirement is to enable the host Local Authority to be able to maintain a database of all looked after children resident within its area.
+The database is maintained by the Quality Assurance and Review Team should include:

 The notification must state:

 - The child's name and date of birth;

 - Whether the child is Accommodated under Section 20 or subject to a Care Order or Supervision Order;

 - The contact details for:

 - Whether the child has an Education Health and Care Plan (EHCP).

 Amendments to the Care Planning, Placement and Case Review (England) Regulations 2010 created new requirements for Local Authorities making distant placements to check that local universal and specialist services are available to meet the assessed needs of the child to be placed.
 Any Local Authority considering a placement within Swindon should access the Swindon Local Offer.